-Luke LeNoble, Director of Communications, is in his sixth year at Marquette University.
+Luke LeNoble, Director of Communications, is in his seventh year at Marquette University.
 LeNoble is the primary publicity officer for the Golden Eagles' NCAA Division I men's soccer, men's lacrosse and men's golf teams, while assisting with communications efforts for MU's nationally recognized men's basketball program.

 He also oversees the department's popular social media platforms, developing strategies for fan engagement, and produces multimedia and written content for GoMarquette.com.
 Under his tenure, LeNoble has seen the Marquette Athletics main Facebook and Twitter accounts grow to tens of thousands of followers and GoMarquette.com set annual records in 2012-13 with over 4.8 million page views and an average of nearly 90,000 unique visitors per month.